 Successful and timely completion of clinical trials will require that we enroll a sufficient number of patient candidates.
 Trials may be subject to delays as a result of patient enrollment taking longer than anticipated or patient withdrawal.
 Patient enrollment depends on many factors, including the size and nature of the patient population, eligibility criteria for the trial, the proximity of patients to clinical sites, the design of the clinical protocol, the availability of competing clinical trials, the availability of new drugs approved for the indication the clinical trial is investigating, and clinicians' and patients' perceptions as to the potential advantages of the drug being studied in relation to other available therapies.
 In our Phase 3 clinical trials of AM-101, we seek to enroll patients with acute inner ear tinnitus, meaning patients with symptom duration of three months or less, due to traumatic injury to their cochlea or otitis media.
-Thus, we must identify, recruit, enroll and dose patients with innitus caused by a pre-determined universe of factors in a limited time frame.
-Our product candidate AM-111, which is intended for patients with acute inner ear hearing loss, which is also known as acute sensorineural hearing loss or ASNHL, has orphan drug designation for the treatment of ASNHL, which means that the potential patient population is more limited.
-In our late stage clinical program with AM-111 we anticipate that the enrollment window will be 72 hours from onset, meaning that we must enroll patients in a short time frame.
+Thus, we must identify, recruit, enroll and dose patients with tinnitus caused by a pre-determined universe of factors in a limited time frame.
+Our product candidate AM-111, which is intended for patients with acute inner ear hearing loss, or ASNHL, has orphan drug designation for the treatment of ASNHL, which means that the potential patient population is more limited.
+In our planned Phase 2 and Phase 3 clinical trials of AM-111 the enrollment window is 72 hours from onset, meaning that we must enroll patients in a short time frame.